pohlm01/master-thesis/3_mtc.typ

 @sec:mtc_pki_comparison elaborates on these differences, the following focuses more on the technical details of @mtc.

 #figure(
-  mtc_overview,
+  mtc_overview(),
   caption: [Overview of certificate issuance for Merkle Tree Certificates @rfc_mtc] ) <fig:mtc_overview>

-@fig:mtc_overview provides a high level overview on the @mtc architecture.
+@fig:mtc_overview provides an overview of the @mtc architecture.
 The following introduces the roles and terminology used in the figure and later sections:
 - An #emph(gls("ap", long: true)) is an entity to be authenticated, such as a web server.
 - A #emph(gls("rp", long: true)) authenticates an @ap by verifying the certificate.
 This could be a browser, for example.
 - A #emph(gls("ca", long: true)) collects Assertions from @ap:pl, validates them, and issues certificates.